-Kelly O’Donnell is a White House Correspondent for NBC News.
+Kelly O’Donnell is Senior White House Correspondent for NBC News.
 She contributes to all of the network’s platforms including “TODAY,” “Nightly News,” MSNBC and NBC News NOW.

 O’Donnell’s award-winning reporting has taken her to all 50 states and to 58 countries.
 Her experience spans the Rose Garden to Baghdad, four Olympic Games, campaigns and Capitol Hill.

 A veteran of presidential politics, O’Donnell has covered four administrations: Joe Biden, Donald Trump, Barack Obama and George W. Bush.
 She has been on the trail for seven presidential cycles covering both parties.